luwangg/primordial/README.md

     x^4 * A^2 / 2 = a^2 + b^2 + ... + d^2 + (1/(sqrt(2)^n * x^7)) * cos(φ(x))

 where n is the number of prime factors.
 I have some Matlab code already uploaded, and I'm about to update my Go program now (apparently my professors need a 'working' solution in order to understand the implications, I mean, seriously!).

+## An Alternative Method for Factoring Composite Numbers

+I've developed a second method of factoring prime numbers that may be even easier computationally.
+The previous method, while very fast, relies on very large numbers and errors creep into the solution very easily, making  it difficult to factor the types of primes used in SSL certificates.
+Howevever, this alternative method is a bit easier to compute, and returns a ballpark figure for each prime in succession, within a few digits in each direction.

+    a = (pi / 2 - 1 / x) * pi / (8 * x * A * cos( shape(x) )

+    a = (pi / 2 - 1 / x) * pi * x / (2 * A)

+    MinimumFactor(x) ~= 2 * a ^ .25

+Then, this equation is applied recursively, finding each factor directly.
+The minimum factor is found to within a few digits of the correct minimum factor, though.

 # Primordials